Avaiga/taipy-doc/docs/knowledge_base/tips/multithreading/index.md

   <img src="realtime_dashboard.png" alt="Dashboard Example" width="80%"/>
 </p>

+The dashboard displayed in this image is available [here](../../demos/pollution_sensors.md)

 In this article, we will code a simple example where:
 - A `sender.py` script will generate a random number and send it through a socket.
 - A `receiver.py` script will receive and display the number in a Taipy application.